directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson09.md

 {{<card header="**2nd script**">}}
-In my last video, I talked about a bride and a groom on a bicycle rushing to their wedding reception.<br/>
+In my last video, I talked about a bride and groom on a bicycle rushing to their wedding reception.<br/>
 Now, let me add my observations.<br/>
 <br/>
 They might not make it on time, and they may become sweaty or tear their clothes on the bicycle's rough journey. <br/>